 Enjoy the income, but don’t forget about taxes.

-You should always factor in the impact of taxes as you plan for retirement, but it’s especially important do so when you’re actually entering retirement when your sources of income will be changing.
+You should always factor in the impact of taxes as you plan for retirement, but it’s especially important do so when you’re actually entering retirement, when your sources of income will be changing.
 If you sell shares to generate retirement income, there will likely be tax consequences, whether that’s owing ordinary income taxes, capital gains taxes, or both.
-This may be a time to work with a tax professional who can help you plan the timing of any stock sales to spread out the tax burden and a Financial Advisor who can manage withdrawals and retirement cash flow.
+This may be a time to work with a tax professional, who can help you plan the timing of any stock sales to spread out the tax burden, and a Financial Advisor, who can help you manage withdrawals and retirement cash flow.

 Do what matters most to you.

-When you’ve worked for a company for many years, determining what to do with your previous company’s shares can be a complex—and perhaps even emotional—decision.
+When you’ve retired from a company after many years, determining what to do with your shares can be a complex—and perhaps even emotional—decision.
 Just remember that once you retire, you deserve to enjoy the fruits of your labor.
 Now may be an opportunity to use your equity compensation for something that’s meaningful to you, from travel to philanthropy to funding a passion or new business venture.

 From understanding plan requirements to determining the role of stock awards in your retirement income strategy, it takes careful planning over time to make the most of your equity compensation benefits.